ASUCICREPO/CIC-AI-Chatbot-Corrections/docs/iac-deployment.md

 1. Navigate to the Amazon Q Business console
 2. Select your application (`AWS_AI_Chatbot_Corrections`)
 3. In the "User access" pane, click "Manage user access"
-4. Click "Add users" or "Add groups"
+4. Click "Users", click "Add groups and users"
-5. Search for and select the users/groups you want to add
+5. Search for and select the users you want to add, and click "Assign"
 6. Assign subscription types to each user:
-   - **Pro**: Full access to all features including document upload and custom plugins
+   - **Pro**: Full access to all features, including document upload and custom plugins
    - **Lite**: Basic access with limited features
-7. Click "Add" to confirm
+7. Click "Confirm" to confirm

 **Note**: Newly created users will receive a welcome email with instructions to access the application.